naffnuff/SnesEmulator/README.md

 # SnesEmulator
+A working Super-Nintendo emulator.

 ## Purpose
 This is intended as a showcase of my abilities as a C++ programmer.
-The source code is, in design and execution, all my own creation.
+The source code is, in design and implementation, all my own creation.

 ## Scope
 This emulator will probably never be able to run all or even most SNES games, let alone have all the features of some of the other emulators out there.
 I will be extremely pleased if some day I manage to finish my three favorite SNES games on it, namely